Chapter 6. Guest Virtual Machine Installation Overview

 After you have installed the virtualization packages on the host system you can create guest operating systems.
 This chapter describes the general processes for installing guest operating systems on virtual machines.
-You can create guest virtual machines using the virt-manager or use the command line interface
+You can create guest virtual machines using the New button in virt-manager or use the command line interface

 virt-install.
 Both methods are covered by this chapter.